 - Stage 17 takes in Col d’Ornon, Col de la Croix de Fer, Col du Télégraphe and Col du Galibier.

 - Stage 18 sees the riders climbing Col de Vars and Col d’Izoard.

 To find out a little about what it’s like to ride a hill stage of the Tour de France why not book a cycling holiday to ride Mt Ventoux?
 Although not part of the TdF 2017, Mt Ventoux has featured 15 times since 1951.

-17 The Polka Dot jersey is for the King of the Mountain.
+17. The Polka Dot jersey is for the King of the Mountains.
 This is the rider with the most points from the mountain stages, and the steeper the mountain, the more points a rider can get.

 18. The White Jersey is the one given to the best young rider.
 They must be aged under 26.
 Find out more about the Tour de France 2017.